ucarlos/CSC4110-Rain-Alert/Readme.md

 # CSC 4110 Project &#x2013; Rain Detector using a Raspberry Pi &#x2013; Post Project Branch

 This is the Post Project Branch of the Rain Alert Application.
 This repository contains all the files needed to use a Raspberry Pi as a Rain Detector, which reports changes in local rain levels to a email server, as well as other options.
 This branch is to complete all the specified functionality that I could not implement in time.
-If you are looking for the project files that I used for my project, please select the master branch.
+If you are looking for the project files that I used for my project, [Click here.](https://github.com/ucarlos/CSC4110_Project/tree/master)

 ## Future Additions